pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 </figure>

-**The train begins to cruise, slowly passing by the San Fransisco Bay and making its way through most of northern california.**
+**The train begins to cruise, slowly passing by the San Fransisco Bay and making its way through most of Northern California.**

 <figure>
 	<img src="/images/train/bay.jpg">
 </figure>

 **As the train gains altitude as high as 9000ft above sea level, ears begin to pop.
-It begins to provide stunning views of the valley below.
+Some stunning views of the valley begins to emerge below.
 It slowly navigates its way through the Sierra Nevada mountain range passing through many different tunnels making its way via the famous Donner Pass.**

 <figure>
 	<img src="/images/train/sierra.jpg">
 </figure>

 **This is the observation car of the train.
 You can chill in this car to enjoy the scenery.
-They have a panoromic roof which provides beautiful views.
+They have a panoromic windows which provide you beautiful views.
 There are chairs which face the windows directly and regualr tables for larger groups.
 You can grab your snacks, sip some wine, read a book or even play board games with friends.
 You also get to meet random cool people here.**

 <figure>
 	<img src="/images/train/observation_car.jpg">